UKCloud/documentation/articles/openshift/oshift-how-configure-portworx-volume-replication.md

 ## Failover

 During a failover event (when using non-Portworx provisioned persistent volumes) the backing block storage device requires reattaching to the node where a pod is rescheduled.
-This can lead to increased recovery times, which Portworx aims to reduce through replication and a storage-aware scheduler.
+This can lead to increased recovery times, which Portworx aims to reduce through replication and a storage-aware scheduler which can schedule pods to nodes where a replica exists.

 ### The STORK scheduler